alejandro-esquivel/alejandro-esquivel/README.md

 ![](https://i.imgur.com/TOMywsR.png)

-I'm a front-end developer with a passion for creating beautiful and responsive web applications.
-I have experience working with HTML, CSS, and JavaScript, as well as popular front-end frameworks like Vue and React.
-I'm also familiar with TailwindCSS, a utility-first CSS framework that helps me build custom designs quickly and efficiently.
+I am a front-end developer.
+I love making beautiful and responsive web applications.
+I have worked with HTML, CSS, and JavaScript.
+I have also used front-end frameworks like Vue and React.
+I am familiar with TailwindCSS, a CSS framework that helps me build custom designs fast.

-I love learning new things and staying up-to-date with the latest web development trends and technologies.
-Feel free to check out my GitHub repositories to see some of my recent projects.
-If you have any questions or just want to say hi, feel free to reach out to me on LinkedIn.
-I'm always happy to connect with other developers and share ideas!
+I enjoy learning new things and keeping up with the latest web development trends and technologies.
+You can see some of my recent projects on my GitHub repositories.
+If you have any questions or want to say hi, you can contact me on LinkedIn.
+I'm always happy to connect with other developers and share ideas.

 # 💻 Tech Stack:
  ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)